Leo1690/BtPedalServer/README.md

 # BtPedalServer

-In the current pandemic we need to stay home.
+In the current pandemic we need to stay at home.
 Therefore, the purpose of this app is to motivate people to do indoors sports while they play video-games.

 Smart sensor for static bicycles for video-games
 It transforms your Android smartphone into a motion sensor.